tapjs/tapjs/README.md

                               command line, or 'text-lcov' when piping
                               to coveralls or codecov.

-                              If 'lcov' is used, then the report will be opened in a web browser after running.
+                              If 'html' is used, then the report will be opened in a web browser after running.

                               This can be run on its own at any time